 While we don’t track individuals using the site, the site does use Google Analytics tools and cookies.
 This enables us to track the activity levels on the site on an aggregate level and to keep the site secure - we don’t link the use of the site to any specific individual.
 We do this to make sure it is working well, to protect its security and to prompt you if your browser requires updating.
 You can read our Cookies Policy below for further details, including how to change your cookie consent settings.

 If you choose to provide us with your email address to subscribe to our mailing list, you consent to let us use the data you provide to send you information that we think will be interesting or useful to you about TTC Labs and its collaboration partners.
 We will send mail at reasonable intervals, which is at most three times a month.
 You can withdraw your consent by unsubscribing at any time and we will delete your email address from our records within 7 days – just follow the unsubscribe option in our emails or email email@example.com.

-To contact TTC Labs, email us at email@example.com.
-If you contact us, we will keep and use your information to address the issues you have raised after which time we will delete it unless we need it to deal with a legal or regulatory requirement.
+To contact TTC Labs, email us at firstname.lastname@example.org.
+If you contact us, we will keep and use your email address to address the issues you have raised after which time we will delete it unless we need it to deal with a legal or regulatory requirement.

 If you wish to access, rectify or erase your personal data or if you wish to exercise your rights of objection or data portability, just email us at the above address and our team will address it.